China rebukes Iran for France, UK oil ban

 French and Anglo/Dutch oil majors Total and Shell have been big buyers of Iranian crude but Total had already stopped buying from Iran and Shell had scaled back sharply.

-Iran has ramped up rhetoric in recent weeks while also expressing willingness to resume negotiations on its nuclear programme.
-Western powers have cautiously not ruled out the use of force if the programme continues.
+Iran has ramped up rhetoric in recent weeks while also expressing willingness to resume negotiations on its nuclear program.
+Western powers have cautiously not ruled out the use of force if the program continues.
 But speculation is high Israel may attack nuclear facilities in Iran.

 Hong said the use of force would be the wrong answer.